9 Simple Steps To Potty Train Your Puppy

 Hanson Lu via Unsplash

-Encouraging your Corgi to relieve themselves outdoors on a variety of surfaces, including grass, gravel, or pavement, can aid in generalizing their potty training skills.
+Encouraging your puppy to relieve themselves outdoors on a variety of surfaces, including grass, gravel, or pavement, can aid in generalizing their potty training skills.
 By exposing them to different textures during outdoor outings, you help them associate the act of elimination with various environments.

 This broadens their understanding of acceptable toilet locations and reduces accidents indoors.
 Encourage and praise them when they use different surfaces, reinforcing the desired behavior and strengthening their potty training habits.

-If you want to help your Corgi become better with toilet training, use positive reinforcement like verbal praise or treats.
+If you want to help your puppy become better with toilet training, use positive reinforcement like verbal praise or treats.
 Never punish or shout at them for having an accident, as this can make them more anxious during the learning phase and slow down progress.
+By focusing on positive reinforcement, you create a supportive and encouraging environment that motivates your puppy to repeat good habits.

+Teaching your puppy the right way to potty can be challenging, but with patience and consistency, they’ll get the hang of it.
 It’s important to mark every small step of progress and stick to your training routine.
 No need to panic when accidents happen; instead, try to calmly learn from them.
-By quietly recording progress and providing an encouraging atmosphere, your Corgi will soon be fully housetrained.
+By quietly recording progress and providing an encouraging atmosphere, your puppy will soon be fully housetrained.

 • Consistency is key – Stick to a regular schedule and routine to reinforce good habits.